the-x80/SAMP-Server-RP-Gamemode/README.md

 **Planned features**(List not complete)

--Inventory System-
-  -Planned to be split into character inventory(the things the character can carry only on himself), backpack inventory, vehicle inventory.</p>
+-Inventory System - Planned to be split into character inventory(the things the character can carry only on himself), backpack inventory, vehicle inventory.</p>
- -Economy system</i>
-   -As an effort to decrease the possibility of inflation this system will be set in place.
+-Economy system   - As an effort to decrease the possibility of inflation this system will be set in place.